learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Added the ability to group timeslots into arbitrary custom timeslot groups
 - Modules that have been manually enabled will now be copied when using a template program to make a new program.
 All aspects of a template program that are copied to the new program are now listed on the new program form.
 - Any/all tag form errors are now shown at the top of the tag settings page
+- Added new printables for each line item

 Minor bug fixes
 ~~~~~~~~~~~~~~~